Skip to main content

 ).add_map(add_row_hash_to_table("row_hash"))

-add_row_hash_to_table is the name of the transform function that will compute and create row_hash column that is declared as holding the hash by row_version_column_name.
+add_row_hash_to_table is the name of the transform function that will compute and create the row_hash column that is declared as holding the hash by row_version_column_name.

 tip

-You can modify existing resources that yield data in tabular form by calling apply_hints and passing scd2 config in write_disposition and then by adding the transform with add_map.
+You can modify existing resources that yield data in tabular form by calling apply_hints and passing the scd2 config in write_disposition and then by adding the transform with add_map.

-Child tables
+Nested tables

 Limitations